HumanSignal/label-studio/docs/source/tags/keypoint.md

 meta_description: Customize Label Studio with the KeyPoint tag to add key points to images for computer vision machine learning and data science projects.
 ---

-Use the KeyPoint tag to add a key point to an image without selecting a label.
+The `KeyPoint` tag is used to add a key point to an image without selecting a label.
 This can be useful when you have only one label to assign to the key point.

-Use with the following data types: image
+Use with the following data types: image.

 ### Parameters
+<i> Table 1: Parameters used in `KeyPoint` tag. </i>

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |